- position Head Coach

 Before taking over at High Point, Mendoza helped lay the foundation for one of the top indoor program in the country – Creighton University.
 He was with the Bluejays from 2010 to 2015, and rose to the role of associate head coach and recruiting coordinator during his final three seasons.

 During his six years in Omaha, Mendoza helped the program win 20 or more matches five times, with five conference titles, five NCAA Tournament bids and a berth in the NCAA Sweet 16 in 2015.
 High Point and Creighton had one combined NCAA appearance in its respective histories before his arrival.

 His stops before Creighton included one season at Evansville as an assistant, and two seasons as a volunteer coach with Michigan State.
 The Spartans made the Sweet 16 in 2007, his first season on staff.

 The Buffalo Grove, Ill. native was a three-year letter winner at Newman University and a one-year letter winner at Lewis University, and was a NAIA All-American as a setter.
 He received his bachelor’s degree in management information systems from Lewis in 2007.
-Mendoza is joined in Columbia by his wife, Megan.
-The couple has two dogs, Jay and Ace.
+Mendoza is joined in Columbia by his wife, Megan, and their two dogs, Jay and Ace.